retconned/kickchat-client/README.md

 If you're looking to start building a chat bot or other chat-based applications, the KickChat Client is a great place to start.
 Its lightweight and has a basic handler logic makes it a good choice as a starter.

+## 🟥 This is an experimental authentication branch, Still in development.

 # Installation

 1. Clone the repo